Video-Assisted Counseling Services

 Pastors in the South Central District can directly refer members of the congregation they serve to WLCFS-Christian Family Solutions when there is a need for counseling services.
 Counseling occurs through a secure, online video conference with counselors from Christian Family Solutions.
 Congregations may wish to have sufficient video conferencing equipment available at the church.
 Members can also receive counseling services by connecting directly from their own homes.

 The pastors in the district serve as the gatekeepers (referral agents) for the counseling services.
 They will oversee referrals for the members in the congregation they serve.
+The pastor will also authorize the number of counseling sessions each member may receive.
 Referrals to the program will not be accepted without the knowledge of the congregation’s pastor.
 The program was developed as a supplement to pastoral counseling and is not intended to replace existing services of support in the church or community.
 The counselors in the program collaborate with the pastor of the congregation to provide counseling services.
 The referral process is easy to follow and involves the following steps:

 Let us know who you are referring.
 Call us at 262.345.5111, e-mail us at email@example.com, or complete this secure online referral form: https://christianfamilysolutions.org/referral/.
 Let us know who you’d like to refer, provide a brief description of the area of concern, and tell us how many counseling hours/sessions you’d like to make available.